StefanSchroeder/Gocal/README.md

 The filename can be a URL, and must start with http:// and must have a valid image extension.

-### Maintenance

-    -noclear

-By default the temporary directory where fonts and the codepage are stored is deleted at the end.
-This option let's you keep it.
-If you don't know what that means you don't care.

 Event File
 ==================